As the oldest po

 Slavery and abasement.
 Heaven swallowed the smoke.

 Both Beowulf and The Lord of the Rings are, in the end, profoundly melancholy works, lamentations for lost, idealized worlds of heroic men and deeds.
 As Tolkien says in his essay, "It is a poem by a learned man writing of old times, who looking back on the heroism and sorrow feels in them something permanent and something symbolical."
 The poet, writing of an earlier, lost time, knows that "those days were heathen--heathen, noble, and hopeless."
-He may as well be speaking of The Lord of the Rings, where Aragorn, the last of the heroic peoples of Numenor, ultimately dies and the elves sail into the East and diminish.
-Or of Tolkien's lost boyhood friends, who all died on the fields of Somme in WWI.
+He may as well be speaking of The Lord of the Rings, where Aragorn, the last of the heroic peoples of Numenor, ultimately dies a

 If you're interested in some of the background on Beowulf, I recommend the fabulous Norton Critical Edition.
 It includes critical commentary, genealogy charts and maps, Tolkien's essay, and loads of pictures from archelogoical sites, like the fantastic buckle from Sutton Hoo pictured below, and the helmet, which has a boar on the crest just like the one described in the poem.